 The recipient of the 2019 Inspiring Program in STEM Award, the Jill Barrett Biology Research Program is a 10-week summer field research project in genetics, animal behavior, microbiology, and other biological sciences.
 Past projects have included tracking native squirrel populations and restoring rare California plant species.
 Student researchers also work with faculty in several psychology laboratories, including the Psychology and Health Lab, the Cognition Lab, the Social Psychology Lab, and the Early Childhood and Family Research Lab.

 Mills is committed to helping underrepresented women advance in STEM fields.
-We host groups of all ages to special STEM events on campus ranging from the Girls Scouts to Black Girls Code to the Womxn of Color in Computing, an annual conference founded by Mills alumnae and faculty.
-We also present an annual lecture series, Russell Women in Science, which features leading female scientists from around the country speaking on topics of global impact.
-Mills students have the rare opportunity to spend one-on-one time learning from these inspiring role models before and after the public lectures.
+We host groups of all ages to special STEM events on campus ranging from the Girls Scouts to Black Girls Code to Tech Intersections: Womxn of Color in Computing, an annual conference founded by Mills alumnae and faculty.
+We are proud to present our showcase lecture series, Russell Women in Science, which features leading female scientists from around the country speaking on topics of global impact.
+Mills STEM students have the rare opportunity to spend one-on-one time learning from these inspiring role models before and after the public lectures.